 is present, Spring will automatically register this in place of default one.

-To put it in simple words, this Listener will only invoke if there is a transaction running, in case of no running transaction, this will not be invoked at all.
+To put it in simple words, this Listener will only invoke if there is a transaction running, in case of no running transaction, it will not invoke this at all.